ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 </dependency>
 ```

-Since version `0.5.0` the driver uses a new client http library that need to added as dependency.
+Since version `0.5.0`, the driver uses a new client http library that needs to be added as a dependency.

 ```xml
 <dependency>